arosbio/cpsign_docs/source/sections/customization.md

 com.arosbio.ml.testing.TestingStrategy
 ```

-(cpsign-extensions)=
+One example of providing such extensions is our [CPSign-DL4J](https://github.com/arosbio/cpsign-dl4j) extension, which provides deep neural network implementations for CPSign.

 ## CPSign-API extensions

-Apart from all extensions available under [ConfAI extensions](conf-ai-extensions) above, at the chemistry level CPSign can be extended with custom descriptors by adding your implementations of the interface `com.arosbio.cheminf.descriptors.ChemDescriptor`.
+Apart from all extensions available under [ConfAI extensions](confai-extensions) above, at the chemistry level CPSign can be extended with custom descriptors by adding your implementations of the interface `com.arosbio.cheminf.descriptors.ChemDescriptor`.

 (encryption-extension)=